redis/redis-doc/commands/eval.md

 ## Debugging Lua scripts

-Starting with Redis 3.2 (currently in beta), Redis has support for native Lua debugging.
+Starting with Redis 3.2, Redis has support for native Lua debugging.
 The Redis Lua debugger is a remote debugger consisting of a server, which is Redis itself, and a client, which is by default `redis-cli`.